amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 ![](Internationalization%20in%20Next.js%2013%20with%20React%20Server%20Components/app-photo-item-date-formatted.png)

-**Hint:** In a traditional React app that is rendered on both the server and client side, it can be quite a challenge to ensure that the displayed relative date is in sync across the server and client.
-Since these are different environments, and may even be in different time zones, you need to configure a mechanism to provide the server time for the client side.
+**Hint:** In a traditional React app that renders on both the server and client side, it can be quite a challenge to ensure that the displayed relative date is in sync across the server and client.
+Since these are different environments and may be in different time zones, you need to configure a mechanism to provide the server time for the client side.
 By performing the formatting only on the server side, we don’t have to worry about this problem in the first place.

 ### ¡Hola! 👋 Translating our app to Spanish